projekt-z-io/IO/README.md

 #views.py - this is where routes are defined.

-#models.py - this is where you define models for your application.
+#models - this is where you define models for your application.

 #static - contains static files i.e. CSS, Javascript, images